Self-Employment Tax: What Is It & How To Calculate It

 Failing to pay your self-employment tax can result in significant penalties that compound over time.
 The IRS imposes several types of penalties:

-- Failure-To-Pay Penalties: The IRS charges 0.5% of your unpaid taxes per month until the taxes have been paid.
-If you set up an installment plan to pay the outstanding balance, the rate drops to 0.25% per month.
+- Failure-to-Pay Penalties: The IRS can charge 0.5% per month on unpaid taxes until the taxes are paid.
+If you set up an approved installment plan, the rate may drop to 0.25% per month.

-- Failure-To-File Penalties: If you do not file your tax return by the deadline, you will be charged 5% per month.
+- Failure-to-File Penalties: If you don’t file your tax return by the deadline, the IRS can charge 5% of the unpaid tax per month.
 This amount includes the failure-to-pay penalty if both occur during the same month.

 - Interest Charges: Interest accrues daily on any outstanding federal self-employment tax balance.